In-medium electromagnetic form factors of pseudoscalar mesons from the quark model: Numerical results

 \subsection{In-medium $D$ and $B$ mesons EMFFs}

-Figure~\ref{fig:ffqQ} presents the EMFFs of the $D$ and $B$ pseudoscalar mesons, their average values of the absolute form factors, the same as for the kaon case, along with their quark sector form factors.
-In free space, the model predictions for the $D$ meson are consistent with lattice QCD simulations~\cite{Can:2012tx,Li:2017eic}.
+Figure~\ref{fig:ffqQ} presents the EMFFs of the $D$ and $B$ pseudoscalar mesons, their average values of the absolute form factors along with their quark sector form factors.
+In free space, the model predictions for the $D$ meson are consistent with lattice QCD data~\cite{Can:2012tx,Li:2017eic}, although the uncertainties among the data remain large.
 In a nuclear medium, we find that the contributions from the heavy quark sector form factors, $e_Q F^Q_{M}(Q^2)$, remain almost unchanged, while the primary nuclear modifications arise from the light quark sector form factors, $e_q F^q_{M}(Q^2)$.
 The figure also shows that the fall-off of the in-medium $B^+$ meson EMFFs is faster than that of the $D^+$, as the light quark appears as an antiquark in the $D^+$, suppressing its contribution.
 Conversely, the increase in the in-medium $D^0$ meson EMFFs is faster than that of the $B^0$ mesons for a similar reason.
 Furthermore, in the high-$Q^2$ region, the form factor is dominated by the heavy quark contribution $e_Q F^Q_{M}(Q^2)$, resulting in negligible medium modifications.